favstats/TidyTuesday-1/TT.5.8.18/README.md

 Graphic - pct.Sbux.state.png (percent graphic)<br />
 Graphic - pct.Sbux.state.log2.png (log 2 transformation graphic)<br />

 The next graphic I did was a pretty simple bar graph showing the percent of each type of ownership for all the Starbucks.
 Then I did the same thing with time zones.
+Too many time zones make the graphic hard to understand.
 In looking at the time zone visual, I realized they are all assigned to a region.
 For the next graphic, I split the time zone column to get the region.
 Then I calculated the percent of stores in each region.<br />
 Code - 2.Rmd <br />
 Graphic - own.type.png <br />
 Graphic - timezone.png <br />